chendan003/face-GA/README.md

 # face-GA
-Train face attribute include gender and age gender use classify method and age by regression
+Train face attribute include gender and age;
+gender use classify method and age by regression

+baseline: MobileNet-v1